gameflorist/dunedynasty/README.txt

  * Extend light vehicle sight range:
    Increases fog uncover radius of trikes and quads from 2 to 4 tiles.

+ * Extend spice sensor range: This enhancement extends the spice sensor ranges in these cases:

+   * Harvesters searching for spice (from about 3-4 to 64)
+   * Carryalls searching for spice (from 20 to 64) The extended search will only work for unveiled tiles visible to the house.

  * True game speed adjustment:
    Dune II's game speed implementation doesn't affect scripts and other things.
    This enhancement takes care of that.
 It also fixes a bug with the range of